PiercingDan/mat245/Labs/Lab5/README.md

 ### Comments
-This is quite a difficult assignment.
-If you cannot finish it in class, submit it by the end of the day after the lab.
+This assignment is more difficult than the previous.
+If you cannot finish it in class, submit it by 11:59 pm of the day after the lab (Wed).